wjf0214/awesome-stars-wjf0214/README.md

 *   [hunshcn/gh-proxy](https://github.com/hunshcn/gh-proxy) - github release、archive以及项目文件的加速项目

 *   [schenkd/nginx-ui](https://github.com/schenkd/nginx-ui) - Nginx UI allows you to access and modify the nginx configurations files without cli.

-*   [MasonStooksbury/Free-Games](https://github.com/MasonStooksbury/Free-Games) - Literally just a script that is automatically ran via Windows Task Scheduler or Cron that logs into the Epic Games Store website and grabs the free games for the week.

 ## miscellaneous